-A second literature, under the broad heading of institutional theory, has located entrepreneurship within a social context and has focused on cultural and symbolic realms of meaning construction around new ventures (e.g., Lounsbury & Glynn, 2001; Martens et al., 2007; Zott & Huy, 2007).
-Given that most new ventures lack proven track records, obvious asset value and profitability, entrepreneurs are forced to draw upon a common discourse to construct accounts that help explain, rationalize and promote a new venture and increase its perceived legitimacy in the eyes of resource providers (Aldrich & Fiol, 1994; Lounsbury & Glynn, 2001).
-The discourse (e.g., frames, codes and myths) that individual entrepreneurs use in this process is seen to be an outgrowth of social categories and social processes of disseminating and sharing information (Putnam & Fairhurst, 2001; Weber, 2005).
-Weber et al. (2008) and Zilber (2006), for example, show how entrepreneurs in social movements and high-tech ventures enlisted cultural codes and myths to create "cultural resonance" between their specific framing of a venture and broader value orientations of stakeholders.
-The institutional tradition highlights a sociolinguistic focus (Putnam & Fairhurst, 2001) on how the specific speech of entrepreneurs evokes salient cultural codes or frames that encode the criteria for institutional legitimacy by appealing to collective, shared understandings and norms for how novel ventures are sensible, acceptable and legitimate (Aldrich & Fiol, 1994; Rao, 1994; Zott & Huy, 2007).
+A second body of literature, under the broad heading of institutional theory, has located entrepreneurship within a social context and has focused on cultural and symbolic realms of meaning construction around new ventures (e.g., Lounsbury & Glynn, 2001; Martens, Jennings, & Jennings, 2007; Zott & Huy, 2007).
+Given that most new ventures lack proven track records, obvious asset value, and profitability, entrepreneurs are forced to draw on a common discourse to construct accounts that help explain, rationalize, and promote a new venture and increase its perceived legitimacy in the eyes of resource providers (Aldrich & Fiol, 1994; Lounsbury & Glynn, 2001).
+The discourse (e.g., frames, codes, and myths) that individual entrepreneurs use in this process is viewed as an outgrowth of social categories and social processes of disseminating and sharing information (Putnam & Fairhurst, 2001; Weber, 2005).
+Zilber (2006) and Weber, Heinze, and DeSoucey (2008), for example, show how entrepreneurs in social movements and high-tech ventures enlisted cultural codes and myths to create "cultural resonance" between their specific framing of a venture and the broader value orientations of stakeholders.
+The institutional tradition highlights a sociolinguistic focus (Putnam & Fairhurst, 2001) on how the specific speech of entrepreneurs evokes salient cultural codes or frames that encode the criteria for institutional legitimacy by appealing to collective shared understandings and norms for how novel ventures are sensible, acceptable, and legitimate (Aldrich & Fiol, 1994; Rao, 1994; Zott & Huy, 2007).

 A main limitation of the institutional tradition is that it does not connect to the material context in which entrepreneurs create or identify opportunities for novel ventures.
-In addition, insofar as it treats social structures as relatively stable and assumes fixed, socially shared linguistic repertoires (Putnam & Fairhurst, 2001) institutional theory is also unable to explain how individual entrepreneurs pragmatically and creatively make sense of the world around them on particular occasions (Weick et al., 2005).
-Within the broader institutional literature, this limitation is reflected in concerns about studies of institutionalization that focus almost exclusively on established conventions, codes and symbols, and how these are being translated, enlisted or evoked in local contexts (e.g., Phillips et al., 2004).
-The underlying assumption is that once internalized, the social competence of individuals in speaking a (socially shared) language will subsequently act "as internalized cognitive constraints on sensemaking" (Weber & Glynn, 2006: 1640).
-In other words, speech is socially conditioned and constrained, and largely reproduced in a rote, habitual manner without conscious thought ("speech without thought" in Figure 1).
+In addition, insofar as it treats social structures as relatively stable and it assumes fixed, socially shared linguistic repertoires (Putnam & Fairhurst, 2001), institutional theory is also unable to explain how individual entrepreneurs pragmatically and creatively make sense of the world around them on particular occasions (Weick, Sutcliffe, & Obstfeld, 2005).
+Within the broader institutional literature, this limitation is reflected in concerns about studies of institutionalization that focus almost exclusively on established conventions, codes, and symbols and how these are being translated, enlisted, or evoked in local contexts (e.g., Phillips, Lawrence, & Hardy 2004).
+The underlying assumption is that, once internalized, the social competence of individuals in speaking a (socially shared) language will subsequently act "as internalized cognitive constraints on sensemaking" (Weber & Glynn, 2006: 1640).
+In other words, speech is socially conditioned and constrained and is largely reproduced in a rote, habitual manner without conscious thought.